Why Ticket Deflection is a Bad Metric for Chatbots

 Remember: ticket deflection is solving an internal problem, but if it is not creating a better experience for the customer then it’s a bad goal.

-Problem 4: Deflection is not the desired outcome – resolution is
+Problem 4: Deflection is not the desired outcome – customer satisfaction is

 So if you are trying to measure deflection as a reduction in tickets, you may not be capturing what really matters, which is ticket resolution.